ryantepera/tcmg412/index.md

 ### Jessica Nalley
 I have three years of customer service experience.
 I enjoy working with databases and hope to pursue a career in that area of the IT industry.
 I am also a Fightin' Texas Aggie Class of 2020 set to graduate in December.

+### Ryan Tepera
+I currently work at Mays Business school in the IT department working on software and the helpdesk.
+I'm trying to pursue a career in Cyber Security or IT management.
+I am currently set to graduate in the Aggie Class of 2021.

 ### Support or Contact